mikaelri/ot-harjoitusty-/README.md

 poetry run invoke create
 ```

-Start the application inside *the quiz-app folder* with command
+Start the application inside the *quiz-app folder* with command
 ```
 poetry run invoke start
 ```

-Activate the virtual environment before running the tests with command
+Activate the virtual environment inside the *quiz-app folder* before running the tests with command
 ```
 poetry shell
 ```
-Run the tests when virtual environment is on and get coverage report inside *the quiz-app folder* with command
+Run the tests inside the *quiz-app folder* when virtual environment is on and get coverage report with command
 ```
 poetry run invoke coverage-report
 ```